Treatment for the flu is primarily supportive — the main goal is to ease symptoms. The best approach depends on the symptoms that the person has.

 Anyone who experiences any of these symptoms requires immediate medical attention.
 Antibiotics and hospitalization may be necessary.

 When a person with the flu coughs, sneezes, or talks, they release infectious droplets into the air.
-A person can catch the flu if they are close enough to breathe in these droplets — within about 6 feet of the person who is ill.
+A person can catch the flu if they are close enough to breathe in these droplets — within about

 A caregiver can also be exposed to the virus if they touch a contaminated surface or object and then touch their face.